The Taxonomy of Data

 The Taxonomy of Data is a useful tool of statistics and data science because it helps guide the manner in which data is recorded, visualized, and analyzed.
 Many confusing plots have been made by not thinking carefully about whether a categorical variable is ordinal or not or by mistaking a continuous numerical variable for a categorical variable.
 You will get plenty of practice using this taxonomy to guide your data visualization in the next unit.

-Like many tools built by scientists, though, this taxonomy isn’t perfect.
+Like many tools built by scientists, this taxonomy isn’t perfect.
 There are many variables that don’t quite seem to fit into the taxonomy or that you can argue should fit into multiple types.
 That’s usually a sign that something interesting is afoot and is all the more reason to think carefully about the nature of the variables and the values it might take before diving into your analysis.

 A Structure for Data: The Data Frame